How Voice Analytics Can Improve Your Customer Service

 In our last blog we discussed how to drive greater efficiencies across your call centre and touched upon the importance of transforming your customer experience (CX) through voice analytics.
-We’re not the only ones who recognise its ability to change the services and support that you offer to customers.
+We’re not the only ones who recognise on the importance on how to improve customer service.
 According to the research firm, Technavio, the global voice and speech analytics market is poised to grow by USD 2.17 billion during 2019-2023, progressing at a CAGR of almost 18% during the forecast period.

 The difference between Voice Analytics (VA) and Speech Analytics (SA)